goleaf/allmoviesmobile/FEATURES.md

 - Passwords are stored as plain text (for demo purposes)
 - In production, use proper encryption and secure storage
 - Ready to integrate with any movie API
-- Search bar is present but functionality pending API integration
+- Search bar filters the fetched TMDB titles locally